yagovysk/EcoSempreProject/README.md

 ### PS
 Please note that you need to replace `{article_id}` in the request example with the actual ID of the article you want to delete.

-Let me know if there's anything else I can help you with!